Faculty and Staff

 As a performer, Kim has been a member of the Sparks High School Color Guard, Spanish Springs High School Color Guard, and University of Nevada Wolf Pack Marching Band Color Guard, holding the position as Guard Captain with each of these programs.
 She has also performed with the University of Nevada Winter Guard, Summit Winter Guard, and has studied dance at the University of Nevada, and Truckee Meadows Community College.

-Mark Doctor, Graduate Assistant/Conducting and Bands
+Spencer Hannibal-Smith, Graduate Assistant/Conducting and Bands

 Spencer Hannibal-Smith serves as a Graduate Teaching Assistant with the University of Nevada Bands, and is studying as a Graduate Conducting Student at the University of Nevada, Reno.
 He received his Bachelor of Arts Degree in Music Education from California State University Fresno.

 While attending CSU Fresno, Spencer performed in a variety of ensembles on bass trombone and was the Student Director of the scholarship pep band the Bulldog Beat.
 Aside from trombone, he also performed on tuba with the Santa Clara Vanguard Drum and Bugle Corps from 2012 to 2015.
 After his final summer in drum crops, Spencer received the Assistant Band Director position at the Reagan Educational Center in Clovis California.
 As Assistant Director he taught middle school and high school marching band, concert band, and jazz band.
 While teaching, Spencer was also an active musician in the Central Valley.
 He served as the bass trombonist for the Fresno City Jazz Composers Orchestra, Wind Symphony of Clovis, and several freelance ensembles.